 Velvet Editorial + Editorial Noir + Memo Garamond theme funnels — three music-criticism aesthetics

-Velvet Editorial (Playfair Display or Cormorant Garamond italic, burgundy and cream palette, editorial magazine layout, elegant literary pacing) for album reviewers whose identity is longform literary music criticism: the critic writing about Miles Davis’s modal period with the same scholarly rigor as a music historian, the indie-rock essayist whose prose is as considered as their playlists, and critics whose audience comes for the writing as much as the musical insight.
-Editorial Noir (dark backgrounds, cinematic serif display headlines, high-contrast album photography, noir jazz club aesthetic) for jazz critics, classical-music critics writing about dark Romantic repertoire, electronic music critics covering techno and industrial, and any critic whose visual identity should match the shadowed late-night listening space where their subject lives.
-Memo Garamond (EB Garamond serif, footnote support, academic-credentialed reading column, formal essay aesthetic) for musicologists, conservatory instructors, jazz theory writers, and critics with formal academic credentials writing for a public audience: the music professor writing about spectralism or the ethnomusicologist making their research accessible.
-All three themes free on every plan, switchable without content changes.
+Velvet Editorial (Playfair Display or Cormorant Garamond italic, burgundy and cream palette, editorial magazine layout) for album reviewers whose identity is longform literary music criticism.
+Editorial Noir (dark backgrounds, cinematic serif display headlines, high-contrast album photography, noir jazz club aesthetic) for jazz critics and electronic music critics.
+Memo Garamond (EB Garamond serif, footnote support, academic-credentialed reading column) for musicologists, conservatory instructors, and jazz theory writers.
+All three themes free on every plan.

 AVIF/WebP for album art — high-res album covers, vinyl label photography, and sleeve-art scans load fast at full detail

-Music criticism content is visually specific: a high-resolution original pressing sleeve scan where the typography, color registration, and printing technique matter for a criticism of the “Blue Note 1500 series label design era,” a vinyl label photograph where the matrix engravings and pressing plant codes are readable, and a full-bleed album-cover image where the photographic or illustrative detail is part of the critical argument.
-VeloCMS routes all uploaded images through Cloudflare R2’s CDN with automatic AVIF and WebP conversion.
-A 2400x2400 high-resolution album cover scan compresses to AVIF at 80-150KB while preserving the sleeve typography, color register, and printed texture detail that make album-art criticism visually credible.
-A vinyl photography close-up at 300dpi for pressing-quality analysis serves at 60-120KB AVIF versus 2-3MB TIFF.
-The next/image component handles responsive srcset automatically.
-A music critic publishing a 20-image visual essay on the design evolution of a record label doesn’t need a Lightroom compression workflow before publishing.
+Music criticism content is visually specific: a high-resolution original pressing sleeve scan where typography and color registration matter, a vinyl label photograph where matrix engravings are readable.
+VeloCMS routes all uploaded images through Cloudflare R2's CDN with automatic AVIF and WebP conversion.
+A 2400x2400 album cover scan compresses to AVIF at 80-150KB while preserving sleeve typography and printed texture detail.
+A music critic publishing a 20-image visual essay doesn't need a Lightroom compression workflow before publishing.

 BYOK Stripe 0% fee — sell paid newsletters, listening guides, music-theory workbooks, vinyl-collector reference packs, and jazz-history curricula directly